 - Dijon mustard – Dijon adds another layer of flavor that pairs so beautifully with pork.

-You should plan to marinate the tenderloin for at least 4 hours, but I love the deep flavors of an overnight soak in the rosemary, balsamic, garlic and mustard!
-If you can wait, definitely let it sit overnight.
+For best results you should plan to marinate the tenderloin for at least 4 hours, but I love the deep flavors of an overnight soak in the rosemary, balsamic, garlic and mustard!
+If you have extra time, definitely let it sit overnight.

 I like to marinate the pork in the dish that I am going to cook it in to save on clean up.
 Just make sure it is not a metal dish.

-As for what sides pair well with this recipe, there are many options.
+As for what side dish to pair with this easy recipe, there are many options.
 Rice, risotto, and pasta are all good options.
 My Italian Scalloped Potatoes or Rosemary Sweet Potatoes are two excellent potato recipes that complement the flavors in the rosemary balsamic marinade.
 Any number of vegetable dishes also pair well.
-I love to serve simple roasted asparagus, especially because it can cook in the oven with the pork.
+I love to serve simple roasted asparagus or green beans, especially because they can cook in the oven with the pork.

-The marinade that is left in the pan along with drippings from the pork, make a wonderful sauce.
+The savory marinade that is left in the pan along with drippings from the pork, make a wonderful sauce.
 Simply pour it into a serving bowl, skim off the excess fat and pass it with your meal for drizzling over the pork.
+Another option is to reserve half of the marinade in a small bowl, to make a reduction to serve over the pork.
+Simply heat the reserved marinade over medium heat until it is reduced and slightly thickened.

 Cooking Pork FAQ’s